openid/OpenYOLO-Android/spec/en/openyolo-overview.md

 recipients specified by package name in order to asynchronously deliver requests and responses.
 A retrieval request carries the following information:

-- A set of authentication domains from which a credential is required.

 - The set of authentication mechanisms that are supported by the requester.

 It is recommended that an app send a credential request whenever a user would